danielbanda/kalicrypt/01_DOCS/provisioning.md

 - `--plan` and `--dry-run` are **strictly non-destructive** and print a JSON plan.
 - `--do-postcheck` (by itself) is **non-destructive**: it opens the LUKS volume, mounts the target root, installs the post-boot checker, writes the recovery doc, unmounts and closes.
 - `--yes` performs the full provision (partitioning, LUKS/LVM, rsync, firmware, boot plumbing, initramfs).
-In full-run, `--skip-rsync` is disallowed.

 ## Keyfile